Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolCompanyAllowedDataLocation.md

 # Get-MsolCompanyAllowedDataLocation

 ## SYNOPSIS
-Retrieves all the current allowed data locations of a company from Azure Active Directory.
+Get the current allowed data locations of a company from Azure Active Directory.

 ## SYNTAX